Fiserv-Developer/payments-api/docs/3. Payment APIs/3.1. Taking Payments/v. 3DSecure Transactions/Taking-Payments-with-3DSecure.md

 <!-- theme: warning -->

+> ### 3DS Fallback
+>
->NOTE: The fallback flow is the same as the challenge flow above, except that the values returned by the ACS server are different, resulting in a different set of values to be sent on the final request.
+> The fallback flow is the same as the challenge flow above, except that the values returned by the ACS server are different, resulting in a different set of values to be sent on the final request.